chriswrightdesign/websites-for-non-jerks/README.md

 ##7.
 Typography

+- The value of typography on the web - [The web is 95% typography](http://ia.net/blog/the-web-is-all-about-typography-period/)
 - Can you read the type clearly?
 [I'm sick of your tiny, tiny type](http://jxnblk.tumblr.com/post/41796724549/im-sick-of-your-tiny-tiny-type)
 - Have you checked if that system font you're using will actually display on other devices and platforms?
 I'm looking at you Helvetica Neue [Tinytype - a compatibility table showing the available default system fonts across different mobie platforms](http://www.jordanm.co.uk/tinytype)
 - On larger screens is your line length limited to (roughly) 75 chars?
 [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063)